#1 Tree Removal & Tree Service Provider

 Species Response, Wound Closure, and Tree Biology

-Trees respond differently to pruning based on species characteristics, growth cycles, age, and environmental stress.
-Mature maple, oak, ash, elm, pine, cottonwood, and hackberry trees commonly found throughout Cedar Rapids landscapes may require different pruning strategies depending on growth habits and seasonal timing.
+Trees respond differently to pruning based on species and seasonal timing.
+Mature maple, oak, ash, elm, pine, cottonwood, and hackberry are common throughout Cedar Rapids, each with its own pruning window.

 a man wearing a helmet and holding a tree branch